rpy2/rpy2/doc/notebooks/s4class.md

 functions.
 What is happening is that the dispatch is performed by R.

-If this is ever becoming a performance issue, the specific R function dispatched can be used instead:
+If this is ever becoming a performance issue, the specific R function dispatched can be prefetched and explicitly called in the Python function.
+For example:

 ```python
 from rpy2.robjects.methods import getmethod